 Check and Use Environment Variable with Get-Variable PowerShell Command

 The Get-Variable command can be used to list PowerShell variables.
-If no parameter is provided all defined variables are listed like below.
+If no parameter is provided all defined variables are listed below.

 PS C:\> Get-Variable